-Few are the places in the world where you can snorkel in pristine tropical waters and hike on a snowcapped volcano in the same day.
+Few are the places in the world where you can snorkel in pristine tropical water and hike on a snowcapped volcano in the same day.
 But the Big Island of Hawaii is all about contradicting experiences.
 After all, 11 of the 13 microclimates that exist on our planet can be found on the island.
 And they don’t call it the Big Island for nothing, a diverse paradise larger than the rest of the Hawaiian Islands put together.
 This 5 days in the Big Island sample itinerary covers the very best the island has to offer.
-So get ready to do some serious mileage as we explore the Big Island.

 I spent three magical months on the Big Island while doing some volunteering work on the Kona Coast.
-It’s important to note that, like in all Hawaiian islands, there’s a plethora of organized tours and activities offered to visitors.
-In this sample itinerary, we’ll stick to the basics, and cover the very best of the island with little to no organized activities.
+It’s important to note that, like in all Hawaiian islands, there’s a wide range of organized tours and activities offered to visitors.
+In this Big Island 5-day itinerary, we’ll mainly focus on self-guided activities, but I’ll also highlight guided excursions worth considering.

 - Day 1: Essential Big Island Tips, Kona Beaches & Kailua Town [This Page]

-This map contains all the places mentioned in this sample itinerary.
-Click on the image to open in Google Maps.
+The following map contains all the places mentioned in this 5 days on the Big Island itinerary.
+Simply click on the image to open it in Google Maps.

 Big Island Travel Tips